Hello and welcome to Midge’s Stitches! I’m Midge Flinn and I’m a long arm quilter living in the St. Louis, Missouri area.

 As a result, I am pleased to offer you several Long Arm quilting services to finish your pieced treasure.
 The services I offer include:

-How about your backing?
-Click here to download an article from Craftsy on how to piece backings the best way.
+If you have questions on how to assemble your backing, click here to download an article from Craftsy on how to piece backings the best way.

-A word on batting: I offer 96” 80/20 and 100% cotton batting as well as 120” 100% bamboo batting.
+A word on batting: I offer 96” and 120” 80/20 batting.
 If you prefer to choose your own, you are always welcome to include it with your quilt top and backing.
 I’m not a big fan of high-loft battings as they don’t perform well on the Long Arm machine.

-Turnaround time: I work hard to ensure your quilt is back to you safely and beautifully quilted in less than one month.
-My typical turnaround time is 3 weeks.
+Turnaround time: I work hard to ensure your quilt is back to you safely and beautifully quilted in less than six weeks.
+My typical turnaround time is 4 weeks.
 The holidays typically increase turnaround time by a week, but I will keep you up-to-date on your quilt’s progress.

 Midge Flinn